iamwatchdogs/DSA/Sorting_Algo/README.md

   - So, `after swapping` we will `go back to verify the 'condition'`.
 - **After each iteration, one unique element will be sorted to its rightful place**.
 - So, to sort all 'n' elements we have to iterate though the whole data set.

-- **Key point to Remember:**
+> **Key point to Remember :**
+> - This algorithm is NOT a Stable algorithm, which means it's an [`Unstable Algorithm`](#stable-vs-unstable-algorithm "Go back to stable & unstable algorithms").
-  - Since this algorithm gives the best performance than other sorting algorithm we discussed till now,
+> - Since this algorithm gives the `best performance` than other sorting algorithm we discussed till now,
-  - We need to remember where we can use this algorithm.
+> - We need to remember where we can use this algorithm.,
+>

-  > We can use this algorithm when we have a situation where the dataset will be containing ONLY the elements ranged from 0 to 'n' (or) from 1 to 'n'.
+>> We can use this algorithm when we have a situation where the dataset will be containing ONLY the elements ranged from 0 to 'n' (or) from 1 to 'n'.
+>

-  > In some situations (where the above condition is applied), where need to sort in O(n) time complexity and O(1) space complexity.
+>> In some situations (where the above condition is applied), where need to sort in O(n) time complexity and O(1) space complexity.

 <div align="center">
   <a href="../Sorting_Algo/src/Cyclic_Sort.jpeg" target="_blank">